cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 distinguish them as type arguments.
-At the call site of a polymorphic function these arguments are explicitly instantiated with a (monomorphic) type, and this type is computed at compile time with the type inference algorithm.
+At the call site of a polymorphic function these arguments are explicitly instantiated with a (monomorphic) type, and this type is computed at compile time with the HM type inference algorithm.

 Now, if more of the power of _System F_ is exposed through `-XRankNTypes`, we can write functions that have deeply nested `forall`s, aka `Λ`s.